EmanuelMuises95/BaSP-A2022-Etapa-1/README.md

 - In this week, We start to model the html file of the second week, applying css, to be able to accommodate the elements and creating the necessary view

 _Emanuel Muises_

+## Week 04

+- In this week, we start using flexbox, based on the fundamentals of responsive design, also using media queries.

+- You will also find in the first steps section, the link that will allow you to preview the project on github pages WITHOUT having to clone the repository locally

+_Emanuel Muises_